Yubee116/tyk-questionnaire/README.md

 ## Question 6

-Please follow these steps to delete a key from your redis:
+Please follow these steps to delete a key from your Redis:

 ### **Prerequisites:**
 - Terminal access to the Redis Container/Cluster